-When the compilation is completed normally, then you can find the executable file, openmx, in the directory, 'work'.
-To make the execution of OpenMX efficient, you can change a compiler and compile options appropriate for your computational environment, which can generate an optimized executable file.
-It should be noted that the compilation of only OpenMP without MPI is also possible.
+When the compilation is completed normally, then you can find the executable file 'openmx' in the directory 'work'.
+To make the execution of OpenMX efficient, you can change a compiler and compile options appropriate for your computer environment, which can generate an optimized executable file.

-2.5 FFTW2 or FFTW3
+2.5 FFTW3

 OpenMX Ver.
-3.6 supports both FFTW2 and FFTW3.
-In OpenMX Ver.
-3.6, we assume FFTW3 as defaul.
+3.7 supports only FFTW3, while older versions up to Ver.
+3.6 also support FFTW2 as well as FFTW3.
 Then, you may link FFTW3 in your makefile as follows: